 Store Economics.
-We expect our full-line stores to average approximately 1,800 square feet per store, and we expect to invest approximately \$0.4 million per new store, consisting of inventory costs, pre-opening costs, and build-out costs, less tenant-improvement allowances.
+We expect our full-line stores to average approximately 1,800 square feet per store, and we expect to invest approximately \$0.4 million per new store, consisting of inventory, pre-opening costs, and build-out costs, less tenant-improvement allowances.

-We expect our factory outlet stores to average approximately 3,000 square feet per store, and we expect to invest approximately \$0.4 million per new store, consisting of inventory costs, pre-opening costs, and build-out costs, less tenant-improvement allowances.
+We expect our factory outlet stores to average approximately 3,000 square feet per store, and we expect to invest approximately \$0.4 million per new store, consisting of inventory, pre-opening costs, and build-out costs, less tenant-improvement allowances.

 E-Commerce.
 In 2006, we began selling our products through the verabradley.com website.
 The objective of verabradley.com is to provide both a mechanism for marketing directly to consumers and a storefront where consumers can find the entire full-line Vera Bradley collection.
-Since fiscal 2013, we have continually invested in upgrades to our website allowing for a more user friendly homepage, enabling us to ship internationally, enhancing the checkout experience, adding product recommendations, enhancing product descriptions, adding silhouettes for product scale, generating cart and site abandonment emails, gathering and analyzing customer feedback, and enhancing our search capabilities.
+Since fiscal 2013, we have continually invested in upgrades to our website allowing for a more user-friendly homepage; enabling us to ship internationally; enhancing the checkout experience; adding product recommendations; enhancing product descriptions; adding silhouettes for product scale; generating cart and site abandonment emails; gathering and analyzing customer feedback; and enhancing our search capabilities.
 To continue to enhance our website engagement, we completed a redesign and conversion of our website to a new platform in February 2017.
-This new platform offers enhanced ease of shopping and incremental functionality including an upgraded mobile experience; additional navigation and search enhancements; improved product pages with enhanced imagery, product videos, and user-generated content; and new capabilities like eGift cards and order on line, pick up in store.
-We had approximately 53 million visits to verabradley.com during fiscal 2017.
+This new platform offers enhanced ease of shopping and incremental functionality including an upgraded mobile experience; additional navigation and search enhancements; improved product pages with enhanced imagery, product videos, and user-generated content; and new capabilities like the GiftNow feature, eGift cards, and "order on-line, pick up in store."
+In addition, during the third quarter of fiscal 2018, we created an online outlet site to reduce clearance sales from verabradley.com.
+We had over 46 million visits to verabradley.com and our online outlet site during fiscal 2018.

 Annual Outlet Sale.
-Our annual outlet sale is held in the Allen County War Memorial Coliseum Exposition Center in Fort Wayne, Indiana.
+Our annual outlet sale is held in the Allen County War Memorial Coliseum Exposition Center in Fort Wayne, Indiana each spring.
 The annual outlet sale is an important tradition for Vera Bradley, has many loyal followers, and is an opportunity for us to sell our retired merchandise at discounted prices in a brand-right fashion.
-We attracted approximately 50,000 attendees to our 2016 annual outlet sale.
+We attracted approximately 46,000 attendees to our 2017 annual outlet sale.